All Rounder

 Now, start your last 3-5 rotations until you reach your end pour weight.
 You should have made about 13-15 full spiral rotations for each of these ~100g pours.

 *all of this should be done in one pour, while aiming to keep your kettle flow rate the same throughout.
 This takes some practice to do consistently.
-Also, be sure to check in on yourself over time to make sure you’re not pouring too slowly…This also happens to me from time to time and I need to pour faster.
+Also, be sure to check in on yourself over time to make sure you’re not pouring too slowly…This also happens to me from time to time and I need to pour faster or slower.

 It should be said your kettle height should be consistent throughout.
-I see some people like to raise and lower their kettle throughout a pour, which is extremely inefficient towards even extractions.
+I see some people like to raise and lower their kettle throughout a pour, which can be extremely inefficient towards even extractions.

 Brew Time